wuyichen24/system-design-knowledge/components/cache/Cache.md

    - The application writes data to the cache, and the data is persisted in the cache.
    - The cache periodically writes updated records to the storage system in batches.
 - **Pros**
-   - Write-back offers lower write latency compared to write-through, resulting in better performance for write operations.
+   - The strategy offers lower write latency compared to write-through, resulting in better performance for write operations.
    - The strategy reduces the overall number of writes to the storage system and provides resilience to storage failures.
 - **Cons**
    - There may be temporary data inconsistency between the cache and storage systems.